symfony/ux/src/Turbo/README.md

 ### Broadcast Conventions and Configuration

-Because Symfony UX Turbo needs acces to their identifier, entities have to either be managed by Doctrine ORM, have a public property named `id`, or have a public method named `getId()`.
+Because Symfony UX Turbo needs access to their identifier, entities have to either be managed by Doctrine ORM, have a public property named `id`, or have a public method named `getId()`.

 Symfony UX Turbo will look for a template named after mapping their Fully Qualified Class Names.